top of page

 Anita D'Attellis

-Anita has performed extensively as a solo pianist, chamber musician and accompanist, with recitals at the Brighton and Cheltenham International Festivals, Snape Maltings, the Royal Festival Hall and the Symphony Hall, Birmingham.
-Her repertoire spans across classical, romantic and twentieth-century periods, and she is particularly keen on contemporary music; she played the first UK performance of a major work by Dutch composer Joep Franssens and has commissioned pieces from Graham Lynch and Libby Croad.
+Anita has performed extensively as a solo pianist, chamber musician and accompanist, with recitals at the Brighton and Cheltenham International Festivals, Snape Maltings, the Royal Festival Hall, the Royal Albert Hall and the Symphony Hall, Birmingham.
+She is particularly keen on twentieth century and contemporary music, most recently commissioning and performing works by Graham Lynch and Libby Croad.
 She graduated with first class honours in music at the University of Birmingham, followed by Postgraduate study at the Royal Academy of Music.

-Concerto performances include Rachmaninov Rhapsody on a Theme of Paganini, Grieg Piano Concerto, Shostakovich Piano Concerto no. 2, Finzi Eclogue, Beethoven Choral Fantasy, and Mozart Piano Concertos K.467, K.488 and K.491.
-This year, she is looking forward to playing Mendelssohn’s first piano concerto with the West Forest Sinfonia and conductor Philip Ellis.
+As concerto soloist, last year Anita performed Mendelssohn Piano Concerto no. 1 and Saint-Saëns’ Piano Concerto no. 2; previous performances with orchestra include Rachmaninov’s Rhapsody on a Theme of Paganini, the Grieg Concerto, Shostakovich Piano Concerto no. 2, Beethoven Choral Fantasy, Constant Lambert ‘The Rio Grande’ and Mozart Piano Concertos K.467, K.488 and K.491.

 Anita is an experienced teacher; she was previously Head of Music at Trevor-Roberts School in Hampstead, and later became Head of Keyboard at Sherborne Girls, Dorset.
-Now based in Henley on Thames, she coaches the music scholars at Queen Anne’s School, and teaches piano at Eton College.
+She is the school accompanist at Queen Anne’s, Caversham, and teaches piano at Eton College.

 Anita is indebted to the Russian pianist and pedagogue Dina Parakhina, for her invaluable inspiration.